 Oral cancer screenings are done routinely by your dentist to look for the early warning signs of oral cancer.
-The earlier oral cancer is detected; the better chances are of eliminating the disease.
+The earlier oral cancer is detected, the better chances are of eliminating the disease.
 If initial screenings are inconclusive, your dentist may require more tests to be sure.
-During the exam, your dentist will look for any open sores or red spots that could indicate early onset oral cancer.
-While rare, this form of cancer effects mostly older patients, and is checked for at every routine cleaning.
+During the exam, your dentist will look for any open sores or red spots that could indicate early-onset oral cancer.
+While rare, this form of cancer affects mostly older patients and is checked for at every routine cleaning.

-Some people are more susceptible to oral cancer than others, like those who use chewing tobacco, smoke cigarettes, or drink alcohol heavily.
-Speak with your dentist to learn more about how oral cancer can develop from these harmful activities.schedule an appointment today at 561.276.6684
+Some people are more susceptible to oral cancer than others, like those who chew tobacco, smoke cigarettes or drink alcohol heavily.
+Speak with your dentist to learn more about how oral cancer can develop from these harmful activities.
+For detailed information about the disease, you can contact us today.